 Local Government funding has been significantly affected by the government's austerity measures as spending on public services has been dramatically reduced.
 There have been significant changes to the funding structure through the localisation of business rates and council tax support along with further reductions to that funding.
-Over the period 2010/11 to 2016/17, SCC's core funding received from government reduced by £93m per annum.
+Over the period 2010/11 to 2017/18, SCC's core funding received from government reduced by £109m per annum.

 The latest funding settlement was announced in December 2015.
 It covers the four-year period 2016/17 to 2019/20.
-This advises that the core funding will cease by the end of 2020/2021, with Revenue Support Grant ending, and Business Rates becoming 100% retained locally.
+This advises that the core funding will cease by the end of 2020/2021, with Revenue Support Grant ending, however uncertainty remains on the distribution of Business Rates.